bamlab/react-native-batch-push/README.md

 * If you use Firebase or another framework swizzling your AppDelegate, follow the [manual integration](https://doc.batch.com/ios/advanced/manual-integration) guide
 * Otherwise, add `[BatchUNUserNotificationCenterDelegate registerAsDelegate];` after the `[RNBatch start:false];` call in your `AppDelegate.m`

+If you want to show foreground notifications, add the [relevant configuration](https://doc.batch.com/ios/advanced/customizing-notifications#showing-foreground-notifications-ios-10-only): `[BatchUNUserNotificationCenterDelegate sharedInstance].showForegroundNotifications = true;` after registering the delegate .

 <hr>

 ## Usage